Sülldorf: Education

-In 2006 was 1 elementary school and no secondary schools in Sülldorf.
+In 2006, there was 1 elementary school and no secondary schools in Sülldorf.

 Infrastructure

 Health systems

 In Sülldorf were 3 day care centers for children and also 7 physicians in private practice and 2 pharmacies.

 Transportation

 Sülldorf station is serviced by the rapid transit system of the city train.
 Public transport is also provided by buses.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in the quarter were 3,562 private cars registered (398 cars/1000 people).
 There were 15 traffic accidents total, including 13 traffic accidents with damage to persons.
 The Bundesstrasse 431 is passing to connect Altona with Meldorf in Schleswig-Holstein.